-Why do we still confine learning to the notion of ‘school education’?
+Is the biggest problem with education the word ‘education’?
 Social entrepreneur and CEO of the Foundation of Young Australians Jan Owen wants to change the way we talk and think about what it means to learn in our rapidly changing world.
-Stay tuned to find out more!

 Jan Owen (AM Hon DLitt)